FranzKnut/agent/README.md

 # Purpose
 In 2018 it's surprisingly difficult to understand why a RL or IRL agent makes a decision.

-Why don't we have interpretability techniques in reinforcement learning like we see from distill.pub in supervised learning?
-Victoria Kraknova made a [well-reasoned call](https://www.youtube.com/watch?v=3HzIutdlpho) for research in deep RL interpretability for AI Safety at a NIPS workshop a year ago and yet the field has published little progress since.
+Why don't we have usable interpretability techniques in reinforcement learning like we see from [distill.pub](distill.pub) in supervised learning?
+Victoria Kraknova made a [well-reasoned call](https://www.youtube.com/watch?v=3HzIutdlpho) for more research in deep RL interpretability for AI Safety at a NIPS workshop a year ago and yet the field has published little there since.

 The authors of Agent believe the bottleneck is misfitted tooling.
-The current process to extract and save the relevant network activations and episode frames is laborious.
-Rendering visualizations in a time-dynamic UI is generally intractable.
-It's hard to get setup, then the visualization you built tends to be tightly-coupled to your project (see this group who made an interesting deep RL intepretability tool, but it requires Lua and Windows 10).
+The current process to extract and save the relevant network activations and episode frames is laborious and complex.
+Rendering visualizations in a time-dynamic UI is generally intractable in common tools.
+Even if you succeed, the technique(s) you build tend to be tightly-coupled to your project (see [this group](https://arxiv.org/pdf/1602.02658.pdf) who made an interesting deep RL intepretability tool, but you have to run Lua and Windows 10).

-The authors of Agent find the above state of affairs unacceptable for a subfield of technical AI Safety with substantial low-hanging fruit.
-RL and IRL needs a well-documented platform for intepreting agents functional across standard workflows.
-Agent v0 will ship with a two deep learning interpretability techniques out of the box, t-SNE and saliency heatmaps, which we hope will prove immediately useful for debugging.
-For researchers with fresh insight into RL intepretability, Agent v1 will support custom visualizations through a python subclass with the aim to reduce the overhead in developing new techniques by an order of magnitude.
+The authors of Agent find the above state of affairs frustrating for a [subfield of technical AI Safety](https://medium.com/@deepmindsafetyresearch/building-safe-artificial-intelligence-52f5f75058f1) with low-hanging fruit.
+RL and IRL need a well-documented platform for intepreting agents that is functional across standard workflows.
+Agent is built in Python within Tensorboard due to the visualization suite's robustness and popularity among researchers.
+We hope someday Agent will be merged into Tensorboard itself like the Beholder plugin.

+Agent v0 ships end-of-November with two deep learning interpretability techniques, t-SNE and [saliency heatmaps](https://arxiv.org/abs/1711.00138), which we hope will prove immediately useful for debugging.
+Setup should take a few minutes or less.
+For researchers with fresh insight into RL intepretability, Agent v1 will support custom visualizations with the aim to reduce the overhead in developing new techniques by an order of magnitude.
+Please share your feedback through GitHub issues.

+The purpose of Agent is to accelerate progress in deep RL/IRL intepretability.

 # Prototype demo (with sound)
 ----